Mortal/gittalk/gittalk.md

 Faced with two sets of changes, A and B, that conflict syntactically, we can now formulate how to resolve the conflict peacefully, without having to deal with git's default approach of asking the developer to pick the correct sets of lines from the two versions.
 Instead of asking git to apply the patch for B on top of the codebase with A, the developer has to print out the patch for B, paraphrase it in their head, and apply the paraphrased patch to the codebase by hand.
-With only minimal paraphrasing, this is a mechanical task that uses the developers reading and writing skills without requiring a lot of mental work; if minimal paraphrasing of the patch is not enough, then the developer needs to think about the patch in more abstract terms, which in turn adds more mental strain when actually applying the patch.
+With only minimal paraphrasing, this is a mechanical task that uses the developer's reading and writing skills without requiring a lot of mental work; if minimal paraphrasing of the patch is not enough, then the developer needs to think about the patch in more abstract terms, which in turn adds more mental strain when actually applying the patch.

-While it may sound tedious to apply the patch for B by hand in this way, it is useful to think about the skillset that it leverages, compared to the default merge conflict resolution approach of picking which set of lines from two versions of a file to go into the final merged file.
+While it may sound tedious to apply the patch for B by hand in this way, it is useful to think about the skillset that it leverages to handle conflicts in this way, compared to the skillset required in the default merge conflict resolution approach of picking which set of lines from two versions of a file to go into the final merged file.
-The point is that developers are training their reading and writing skills as part of doing programming work, whereas solving merge conflicts is only a tiny fraction of programming and thus not a skill that developers are specifically training in their day-to-day work, so why present arcane novel merge challenges, when the developer can just do some light reading and writing instead?
+Applying a patch by hand leverages the reading and writing skills that developers are anyway training and practicing as part of doing programming work, whereas solving merge conflicts by picking lines of code from two different versions of a file is something that the developer hopefully only spends a tiny fraction of time on, and thus is not a skill that is honed.
+With this in mind, it is hopefully clear that a developer should prefer to do the easy mechanical task over solving the arcane merge conflict riddle.

-In school, we are taught how to show our work in deriving solutions to mathematical questions, and while this can seem tedious, it can in fact be helpful to go through a number of steps in working towards the final answer, and this applies not only to high school mathematics, but to all sorts of tasks.
-In this view, merge conflict resolution by picking lines from two versions is showing the final answer without showing any work, whereas merging conflicts by re-applying B by hand can be thought of as deriving the final answer by showing the intermediary steps.
+In school, we are taught that we must show our work when deriving solutions to mathematical questions, and while this can seem tedious to many high school students, it is actually helping develop reasoning skills that are necessary to work towards the final answer to more involved abstract problems.
+These reasoning skills are applicable not only to high school mathematics, but to all sorts of tasks.
+Merge conflict resolution by picking lines from two versions is akin to trying to write down the final answer without doing the intermediate reasoning, whereas resolving conflicts by re-applying B by hand can be thought of as deriving the final answer by doing the intermediate reasoning steps.

 ## When re-applying the patch is just too tedious